Shhhpoulpe/GTA-weekly-bonuses/README.md

 # GTA weekly bonuses

-This project is a Docker container with a python FastAPI which returns all of the weekly content available
+This project is a Docker container with a python FastAPI which returns all of the weekly content available on GTA online

 # How to run it?